UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-part1.rst

 Mailroom Part 1
 ================

-**Use Python's basic data types and logic for a full program**

-..
-This needs some updating now that we've broken it out into multiple files

-**Assignment Structure:**
+**Overall Assignment Structure**

-This assignment is designed in four parts that will make use of your skills as you develop them during this course.
-You will complete and submit Part 1 for your homework in Lesson 3.
-You will continue to add functionality to your program in the following weeks, tackling and submitting Part 2 for Lesson 4,  Part 3 for Lesson 5, and Part 4 for Lesson 6.
+This is the first in a four-part that will make use of your Python programming skills as you develop them during this course.
+You will start work on the program in this assignment (Part 1) that will will submit for.
+Lesson 3.
+You will submit Part 2 for Lesson 4,  Part 3 for Lesson 5, and Part 4 for Lesson 6.

 This progressive work will give you a strong foundation for success in the final project, a Mailroom program using object-oriented programming in lesson 9.

-Program Goal:
+Overall Program Goal:
 -------------

 You work in the mail room at a local charity.
 Part of your job is to write